qwikgeo/qwikgeo-api/docs/docs/authentication/index.md

 ## Google Token Authenticate

 ### Description
-The token endpoint allows you to receive a JWT token to authenticate with the API via a Google JWT Token.
+The google token authenticate endpoint allows you to receive a JWT token to authenticate with the API via a Google JWT Token.

 Google Token Authenticate endpoint is available at `https://api.qwikgeo.com/api/v1/authentication/google_token_authenticate`